 Our Rhino Driveline Prop Shafts are built to be the toughest prop shafts you can get.
-The shafts themselves have a larger diameter than stock and they’re built with chromoly steel.
+The shafts themselves have a larger diameter than stock and are built with chromoly steel.
 But the real magic is in the joints.

 We use U-Series, Bounty Series, and CV series joints to set our prop shafts apart, but having so much choice can be overwhelming.
 First, we’re going to explain why joints matter at all in your prop shaft, then we’ll break down the differences between these joints for you and help you decide which one is best for the way you ride.